task-proxemics/XLeRobot/README.md

 > I'm a hardware rookie myself, so I want to make this tutorial friendly for all fellow beginners.

 > [!NOTE]
 > If you are totally new to programming, please spend at least a day to get yourself familiar with basic Python, Ubuntu and Github (with the help of Google and AI).
+At least you should know how to set up ubuntu system, git clone, pip install, use intepreters (VS Code, Cursor, Pycharm, etc.) and directly run commands in the terminals.

 1. 💵 **Buy your parts**: [Bill of Materials](BOM.md)
 2. 🖨️ **Print your stuff**: [3D printing](3Dprint.md)